Keksuccino/docs_fancymenu/docs/screen-identifiers.md

 ---
 # Screen Identifiers

-FancyMenu uses screen identifiers to know which screen a layout belongs to, to point to a button in a specific screen and other things that require the mod to communicate with or customize a specific screen.
+FancyMenu uses screen identifiers to target layouts, Vanilla widgets, screen actions, and screen overrides.
+Identifiers are case-sensitive, so copy them exactly from the debug overlay.

 # Finding the Identifier of a Screen